 Phthalates are used to make plastics more flexible and harder to break.
 They have been linked to a variety of health concerns including endocrine disruption, diabetes, some cancers, birth defects, impacts to the heart and reproductive systems.

 Sodium polycarbonate is a super absorbent chemical compound that is used in the fillers of many disposable diapers that you may recognize as gel-like crystals.
 It helps prevent leakage by absorbing fluids and creates surface tension in the lining.
 This chemical is thought to be linked to skin irritations and respiratory problems.
-In fact, this chemical was removed from tampons due to toxic shock syndrome concerns.
+In fact, this material had to be removed from tampons due to toxic shock syndrome concerns.
 As it has only been used in diapers for the last two decades, there is not yet research on the long-term health effects of sodium polyacrylate on babies.

 TBT is found in the diaper’s core to act as an antifungal.
 According to the EPA, this toxic pollutant is extremely harmful to sea life and causes endocrine (hormonal) disruptions.
 Additionally, according to research published by the American Institute of Biological Sciences, TBT can trigger genes that promote the growth of fat cells, causing obesity in humans.
 Overall, the effects of TBT on humans aren’t clear and need to be studied more.

 Chlorine and Dioxins

 Some diapers are bleached with chlorine for that pearly white color.
 But why is chlorine bad for babies?
 Chlorine is a chemical known to emit the by-product dioxin when used in bleaching processes.
 According to the EPA, dioxins are among the most toxic chemicals known to science and are listed as highly carcinogenic chemicals.
 The World Health Organization say that, exposure to dioxins may cause skin reactions and altered liver function, as well as impairments to the immune system, nervous system, endocrine system and reproductive functions.
 This is why all Natracare products are proudly chlorine-free.